 - When a kernel is called, each thread runs it.
 Each thread receives the same arguments. - Each block and thread has an ID, stored in programmer-accessible structs blockIdx and threadIdx.
-We'll discuss the details later, but for now, we'll just note that here the statement int rownum = blockIdx.x;

-picks up the block number, which our code in this example uses to determine which row to sum.
+We'll discuss the details later, but for now, we'll just note that here the statement picks up the block number, which our code in this example uses to determine which row to sum.